 As to be expected, a microneedling treatment administered by your physician is a bit more invasive than a sink-side experience with a dermal roller.
 As such, there are a few things to take note of, especially when it comes to what to expect once the skin-transforming treatment is complete.

 You May Also Like: A Top Dermatologist Shares Her Secret for Looking 30 in Her 40s

 What to expect post-microneedling:

 Your skin will be red.

 You’ll need to re-think your skin-care routine (and use a proper moisturizer).

-Chicago dermatologist Jordan C. Carqueville, MD says skin will likely feel dehydrated after the treatment, and therefore will require intense moisture in order to heal.
+Chicago dermatologist Jordan C. Carqueville, MD says skin will likely feel dehydrated after microneedling, and therefore will require intense moisture in order to heal.
 However, not just any moisturizer will do.
 “After the procedure, I recommend applying a hyaluronic acid serum or emollients, such as petrolatum or lanolin ointment, for two to three days.
 After a few days, it is OK to resume regular moisturizers as tolerated.”